Sandhiyalaxmii/autocleanr/README.md

 only sample outputs are shared for transparency why output_example exists
 Since the actual dataset and output are ignored, someone viewing the repository might wonder:
 “What does this tool actually produce?”

-That’s why output_example/ exists.
+That’s why -- output_example/ exists.
 It acts as:
 proof that the pipeline works
 a reference for expected output documentation through data

 how the pipeline actually runs
 Everything is tied together using a single entry point:

-python runall.py
+--python runall.py
 When this command is executed:

 Python reads the CSV file